nikitavoloboev/data/docs/machine-learning/libraries/jax.md

 - [Jaxformer](https://github.com/salesforce/jaxformer) - Minimal library to train LLMs on TPU in JAX.
 - [xpag](https://github.com/perrin-isir/xpag) - Modular reinforcement learning library with JAX agents.
 - [Orbax](https://github.com/google/orbax) - Library providing common utilities for JAX users.
+- [Praxis](https://github.com/google/praxis) - Layer library for Pax.
+While Praxis is optimized for ML at scale, Praxis has a goal to be usable by other JAX-based ML projects.